-Let's Right the Wrongs of the Past with New Globalism
+We Can Right the Wrongs of the Past with New Globalism

-We Can Onshore Jobs and Globalize Investments into an American Future
+And Onshore Jobs and Globalize Investments into an American Future

 In the decades since, the backlash has taken shape in the form of Trumpist populism.
 And let's be honest — it's okay to be angry.
 It's okay to grieve the loss of good-paying jobs, thriving communities, and the dignity that came with them.
 Much of that pain was caused by corporate C-suite executives chasing cheap labor in countries like China, which is, to this day, the world's largest emitter of greenhouse gases, by far.